 If you have thinning hair then we'd suggest using lighter products and going for more textured, messy hairstyles so throw away the pomades and gels and look towards clays and pastes.
 And if you have thicker hair then really you can go for whatever you want, but your hair is likely harder to hold, so you probably want something with a stronger hold to it!

 We'd always suggest to look at the properties of the product, read reviews to see what styles people have used it on and see if you can find pictures and videos of the product in action.
 This is the easiest way to choose the hair product for you.
-It's something that we will be championing at Regal Gentleman once we launch our first product, the Regal Gentleman Matte Clay (it does contain clay ;)) and with our future range of hair styling products.
+It's something that we will be championing at Regal Gentleman with our first product, the Regal Gentleman Matte Clay (it does contain clay ;)) and with our future range of hair styling products.
 We'll be trying to focus more on showing you in action the styles it can achieve, the type of hair it can work on and the look it gives, rather than bogging you down with confusing names.

 4. Key Takeaways